modalitysystems/modalitysoftware-docs/registerapplication.md

    * Application ID
    * Application Secret
    * Tenant ID

+> Note: Instead of registering the application via the azure portal, you can execute the [application creation powershell](releases/download/AzureAppRegistrationCreate/AzureAppRegistrationCreate.ps1) script instead.beforehand.

 ### Register Teamwork Analytics with Azure Active Directory
 1. Sign in to the [Azure Portal](https://azure.portal.com)
 1. Select the **Azure Active Directory** service from the navigation pane on the left